takahser/crypts/index.md

 ## Availability

-Currently we only provide support for iOS devices.
-However, an android version will be released soon.
+Currently we only provide support for iOS devices:

+- iPhone
+- iPad

+An android version will be released soon.

 [Download the iOS app now!](https://www.apple.com/us/search/crypts?src=globalnav)

 ## Roadmap

-Future releases are subject to contain new features such as technical analysis and enhanced configurability.
+Future releases are subject to contain new coin health indicators such as technical analysis and enhanced configurability.

 [screenshot-ios-1]: crypts-iOS-small.png "Crypts mobile app"